Lattice-Automation/seqviz/README.md

 const {
   part = "KJ668651.1" || "BBa_E0040" || PUC || "ATCG", // part input
   viewer = "circular" || "linear" || "both", // type of viewer to show
-  showAnnotations = true || false, // whether or not to show annotations showComplement = true || false, // whether or not to show complement strand showIndex = true || false, // whether or not to show index (numbers and line) zoom = { linear: 0 - 100 }, // zoom under 50 is zoom out, zoom above 50 is zoom in colors = ["#85A6FF", "#FFFFF"], // color hex codes for annotation colors bpColors = {
+  showAnnotations = true || false, // whether to show annotations showComplement = true || false, // whether to show complement strand showIndex = true || false, // whether to show index (numbers and line) zoom = { linear: 0 - 100 }, // the greater the value, the greater the zoom
+  colors = ["#85A6FF", "#FFFFF"], // color hex codes for annotation colors bpColors = {
     a: "#FF0000",
     t: "#00FF00"
-  }, // individual bp coloring. all bp are black by default onSelection = selectionObject => {}, // used to return, log, or do something to selection onSearch = searchResults => {}, // used to return, log, or do something to search results searchNext = {
+  }, // individual bp coloring. all bp are black by default onSelection = selectionObject => {}, // returns a Selection object on selection changes onSearch = searchResults => {}, // returns a Search result on search changes searchNext = {
     key: "",
     meta: true || false,